 Step 3: You’ll see the Compact and Repair Database option there.
 Click it once to launch the Database to Compact From dialog box.

-Step 4: On the “Database to Compact From” window, locate the corrupt Access database and select it.
+Step 4: On the “Database to Compact From” dialog box, locate the corrupt Access database and select it.
 Then click the Compact button.

-Step 5: Now on the “Compact Database Into” window, define a location and create a new database file into which you can compact the corrupt Access database.
+Step 5: On the “Compact Database Into” dialog box, define a location and create a new database file into which you can compact the corrupt Access database.
 Then click the Save button.

 Important note: Make sure nobody else is using the same Access database on which you’re using the Compact and Repair utility.